On Anniversary of George Floyd’s Death, Biden Misses a Self-Imposed Deadline

 President Joe Biden had two dates circled on his calendar this week: today, the one-year anniversary of George Floyd’s murder, and Memorial Day, which arrives on Monday.
 Both are deadlines that Biden himself set for action for a policing overhaul and reaching a deal on infrastructure, respectively, and both are going to sail by without much action.

 During his first address to a joint session of Congress last month, Biden said he wanted to have made progress on police reform by the Floyd anniversary.
 Instead, he’s meeting privately today with the Floyd family, who earlier in the day met with House Speaker Nancy Pelosi at the Capitol.
-And the push for a bipartisan deal on infrastructure seems now heading into the summer, the deadline to show signs of progress was unofficially pushed back to the August recess.
+And the push for a bipartisan deal on infrastructure seems now heading into the summer, the deadline to show signs of progress unofficially pushed back to the August recess.

 This is the problem with Washington: you can set all the arbitrary deadlines and benchmarks you want.
 But then you have to deliver.
 When you do, you get little credit for reaching them.
 Biden, for instance, got almost no fanfare for meeting his goal of vaccines by his 100-day mark.
 When you miss them, it’s all anyone cares about.